 This can be used in isolation or in addition to a range of aftermarket Swindon Powertrain components such as 12kWh battery pack, motor controller, on-board charger and DC-DC converter.
 Swindon describes it as being "suitable for classic-car enthusiasts, specialists or conversion businesses that want to electrify a classic Mini".
 Prices start at £8,850 excluding VAT and deliveries began in December 2020.

 Do I need to fill out some paperwork?

 Yes!
-The DVLA has a long and convoluted process for registering ‘radically altered vehicles’, which you must complete before your converted electric car is allowed on a public road.
+The DVLA has a for registering ‘radically altered vehicles’, which you must complete before your converted electric car is allowed on a public road.

 First, you must follow the DVLA’s instructions for registering a new vehicle, providing a ‘built-up vehicle inspection report’ (known as a V627/1 form), evidence of type approval if needed, the original vehicle’s registration certificate, receipts for any parts used in the conversion, plus photographs of the vehicle.

 A points system is used to determine what registration number your car will receive.
 You must qualify for at least eight of them on the DVLA’s parts list in order to keep the original registration number, and five of these must be awarded for having an unmodified chassis, monocoque or frame.
 Further points are awarded for having the original suspension at the front and back (two points), axles (two points), transmission (axles), steering assembly (two points) and engine (one point).

 If you fail to meet these criteria – or if you’ve welded two vehicles together as part of your conversion – you must gain type approval in order to earn a registration number prefixed with a ‘Q’.
 For this, you’ll need to go through the Individual Vehicle Approval (IVA) scheme, which involves having your vehicle inspected thoroughly at a DVSA-approved provider of ‘designated technical services’.
 You’ll also need to provide documents as evidence.